Hints, Tips, and Known Issues

 If, after a correct installation, X-Particles or the OpenVDB Mesher is not present in the Cinema 4D menu bar and there are no X-Particles error messages in the console, the most likely cause is a missing Windows runtime library.

-Please see this link for more details and how to correct the problem.
+Please see this page for more details and how to correct the problem.

 Doing may cause the cache to fail to reload when you reopen the cached scene.
 For more details, see the Cache object page.